-If you have your caravan serviced at an NCC approved workshop and then warranty work is required, this work will have to be undertaken at an Elddis Approved Retailer or Service Centre and an additional charge may be required to cover the second inspection.
+If you have your caravan serviced at an NCC approved workshop and then warranty work is required, this work will have to be undertaken at an Elddis Approved / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook and an additional charge may be required to cover the second inspection.

-- You must retain the original sale invoice for the carayan - All new caravans must be registered with Xplore within 6 weeks of purchase as new.
+- You must retain the original sale invoice for the caravan. - All new caravans must be registered with Xplore within 6 weeks of purchase as new.
 Your retailer can forward this information to us.
-Please keep us informed of any name or address changes by using the Notification of Change to Name and Address form. - The caravan must have an annual service and damp check carried out by an Approved Xplore Retailer or Service Centre.
-Original invoices and damp reports must be retained as proof that the annual services have been carried out in accordance with our warranty terms.
+Please keep us informed of any name or address changes by using the Notification of Change to Name and Address form. - The caravan must have an annual service and damp check carried out by an Approved Xplore Retailer or Service